gkahiu/qrbarcodeitem-plugin/docs/index.md

 ![qr_color_code](images/qr_color_code_legend.png "QR color code")

-Define the pattern/data and background colors by clicking on the **Data color** and **Background color** buttons respectively.
+Define the pattern/data and background colors of the QR code by clicking on the **Data color** and **Background color** buttons respectively.

 ### 3.2 Linear Barcode Item